CaptainCrowbar/prion-lib/rs-core/vector.md

 positive integer.

-`Vector` supports mixed mode arithmetic, in which the operands of a binary operator (or in some cases a named function) may have different value types.
+`Vector` supports mixed mode arithmetic, in which the operands of a binary operator or function may have different value types.
 In these cases the return type is given as `CT`, meaning the `std::common_type` of the operands' value types.

 * `using` **`Int[1-4]`** `= Vector<int, [1-4]>`
 * `using` **`Int8_[1-4]`** `= Vector<int8_t, [1-4]>`